 For more information on utility wildfire mitigation plans and OPUC proceedings, please refer to the commission website.

-In June 2020, Rocky Mountain Power filed its Wildland Fire Protection Plan with the Utah Public Service Commission, which was approved in October 2020.
+In February 2023, Rocky Mountain Power filed its Wildland Fire Mitigation Plan with the Utah Public Service Commission, which is pending review and approval.
 The plan represents the response, in Utah, to increased wildfire risk in the Western United States.
+Electric utilities in Utah are required to file wildland fire protection plans for Commission approval every three years.

-The plan identifies Fire High Consequence Areas (FHCAs), which are areas where higher likelihood of wildfires coincides with population centers.
-In those areas it proposes enhanced environmental monitoring systems, including soil moisture monitors, enhanced vegetation management guidelines, more frequent inspections, new operational practices and extensive system hardening measures.
+The plan identifies Fire High Consequence Areas (FHCAs), which are areas identified by Rocky Mountain Power at a heightened risk of wildfire.
+In those areas, Rocky Mountain Power employs enhanced vegetation management practices, more frequent asset inspections with expedited corrections for select risk conditions, and extensive system hardening measures.
 The system hardening measures take a variety of forms, including the installation of non-combustion fuses, covered distribution lines, steel poles, fire-resistant pole wraps or coatings for wood poles, and, in certain cases, the full reconstruction of a given line.

 Learn more about the Salt Lake City Foothills Wildfire Mitigation Project

-See Rocky Mountain Power’s 2021 Wildland Fire Cost and Compliance Report
+2021 Utah Wildland Fire Mitigation Cost and Compliance Report